kappnav/design/loglevel.md

 # Logging Level

 Logging for App Navigator internal components is controlled by the "logging" field in the kappnav CR.
-Logging level affects the entire POD.
-There is a logging setting for each app navigator POD type.
+Logging level affects the individual components.
+There is a logging setting for each app navigator component type.

 ```
 logging:
+   apis: level
    controller: level
    ui: level
    was-controller: level